ChristinaTan0704/mapf-lns-benchmark/docs/svm.md

 - `--neighborSize` : neighbourhood size of the specified removal strategy, used when `uniformNB` is 0

 ## Inference

+After training the model, pick the one with best validation score and inference by:

 ```python
 python svm/svm_run.py --option infer \